A delightful evening spent with Big Banyan Wines!

-The evening started witt Rosa Rossa – a still rose wine.
-This has been the favorite rose among the Indian ones at home offlate and I was super happy to be welcomed with this
+The evening started with Rosa Rossa – a still rose wine.
+This has been the favorite rose wine among the Indian ones at home off late and I was super happy to be welcomed with this.

 The vegetarian canape – a herb cheese on filo pastry, again the cheese cut into the acidity.
 I loved the phyllo baked as well.
 Look at the pictures!
 Don’t the roses and wine look beautiful together!

-amuse bouche of champagne jelly, served with a touch of micro-greens and herbed foam.
+Amuse bouche of champagne jelly, served with a touch of micro-greens and herb foam.
 Too fancy yes, did it deliver?
-Not for me
+Not for me!

 Chicken and cous cous salad

 Wild mushroom risotto with porcini foam and truffle essence which sadly didn’t please anyone on the table.
-I wonder what is that makes risotto a death dish every where including masterchef
+I wonder what is that which makes risotto a death dish every where including masterchef.

 John Dory – with fork crushed potatoes, lettuce and a very interesting lemongrass veloute and red wine jus.
 My main for the day and the one that made me a happy girl 🙂

 Banana Souffle served with sesame ice cream and chocolate soil.
-To me the souffle felt like baby food but the sesame ice cream was stellar[/caption.
+To me the souffle felt like baby food but the sesame ice cream was stellar!

 In the end, happy evening with lovely wines.
 Go pick a bottle of Big Banyan and you will be pleasantly surprised like Aneesh recently said at IFBM that a lot of Indian wines are actually better than cheap foreign brands that we get and buy most of the time.
 I can’t agree with him more.